00mjk/LaVaX-Overview/README.md

 You can participate to beta, development, or just do donation, you can [here](https://github.com/helixd2s/Overview)...

+### Create a Team...

+- Contact with me `helixd.2s18@gmail.com` for development and participation.
+- You can join into our [Discord](https://discord.gg/nTBsCVf) server, DirectX 12 branch

 ### Why is need?

 - DirectX 12 Ultimate more optimized for games